Showing posts with label spring. Show all posts

 Memphis and Charleston Railroad Company

-Eastern Division headquarters in this passenger Depot,
+Eastern Division headquarters are in this passenger Depot,

 Adjoining yards and shops were captured by the Union Army on April 11, 1861.

-acquired by Southern Railway System in 1898, since1971
+acquired by Southern Railway System in 1898, since 1971

 preserved by the City of Huntsville.